software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

 scene.add(pointLight);
 ```

-1.6 Add a metalic cube to the scene.
+1.6 Add a metallic cube to the scene.
 📁 `display.ts`
 ```ts
 const boxGeometry = new THREE.BoxGeometry(0.2, 0.2, 0.2);